 Head south briefly on The Street and turn left onto Coldharbour Lane.
 Turn right onto a footpath going across a field and then along the edge of a meadow.
 Go past Patching Pond to the pub on Arundel Road.

 At the end of the farm lane turn right onto the road running through the village (The Street).
 In 100m turn left and go along Coldharbour Lane for 150m, then turn right into a small (no-)parking area in front of some houses.
 Take a grassy track to the right of these houses and immediately veer left on a short path through the undergrowth into the top of a large farm field.

 Follow a clear path across the field, heading SSE.
 On the far side go over a stile in the hedge and bear right onto a broad grassy path along the edge of a long meadow, with a hedge on your right; you might be able to glimpse the large Patching Pond through the trees down to your left.
 In the far right-hand corner continue on a narrow path through a belt of trees.
 Ahead on your right you will soon be able to see the beer garden of the suggested lunch pub, The World's End5.

 Go across Arundel Road onto a lane going under the A27.
 Turn left and follow a bridleway between this road and the A280.
 At the top cross the A280 and continue to a bridleway junction.
-Turn right and follow this south between fields and through Highdown Copse to Highdown Hill, going up to the summit for the view.
-Take a grassy path heading south-east down the hillside to the upper car park for Highdown Gardens and its refreshment places.
+Turn right and follow this south between fields and through Highdown Copse to Highdown Hill, going up to the summit on the right for the best views.